miyurusachintha/Cybersecurity-Certificates-Labs-CTFs/Introduction.md

-# 🛡️ Cybersecurity Certificates Repository
+🛡️ Cybersecurity Certificates Repository

-This repository is a **central collection of my cybersecurity-related certificates and achievements** earned from various learning platforms.
+This repository is a central collection of my cybersecurity-related certificates, hands-on labs, and CTF achievements earned from various learning platforms.
-It is intended to showcase **hands-on training, theoretical knowledge, and continuous learning** in the field of cybersecurity.
+It is intended to showcase practical experience, theoretical knowledge, and continuous learning in the field of cybersecurity.

----

-## 🎓 Certificates Included
+🎓 Certificates Included

 This repository may contain certificates from:

-* TryHackMe
+TryHackMe

-* Hack The Box
+Hack The Box

-* Coursera / edX
+Coursera / edX

-* University or institutional programs
+University or institutional programs

-* Cybersecurity workshops, bootcamps, and online courses
+Cybersecurity workshops, bootcamps, and online courses

-📄 All certificate files are organized inside the `/certificates` folder.
+📄 All certificate files are organized inside the /certificates folder.

 Each certificate may include:

-* Platform / Issuer
-* Course or path name
-* Certificate ID
-* Verification link

----

-## 🧠 Skills & Topics Covered

-Certificates in this repository may cover topics such as:

-* Cybersecurity fundamentals
-* Ethical hacking & penetration testing
-* Networking concepts
-* Linux fundamentals
-* Security awareness & attack vectors
-* Web application security
-* Blue team & defensive security basics
-* Hands-on labs and practical challenges

----

-## 🛠️ Tools & Platforms

-Learning and certification platforms/tools may include:

-* TryHackMe
-* Kali Linux
-* Linux CLI
-* Networking and security tools
-* Virtual labs and simulation environments

----

-## 🎯 Purpose of This Repository

-* Maintain a **professional cybersecurity certificate archive**
-* Upload and organize **any cybersecurity-related certificates** in one place
-* Track **learning progress and skill development**
-* Support **university and academic studies**
-* Showcase achievements to **recruiters, mentors, and collaborators**

----

-## 👨‍💻 About Me

-* Cybersecurity undergraduate
-* Actively self-learning cybersecurity and ethical hacking
-* Regularly practicing through labs, courses, and challenges

-📍 Focused on building **real-world, practical security skills**

----

-## ⚠️ Disclaimer

-All certificates, notes, and learning materials in this repository are shared **for educational and portfolio purposes only**.
+Platform / Issuer

+Course or path name

+Certificate ID

+Verification link

+🧪 Hands-On Labs & CTFs

+In addition to certificates, this repository also includes:

+Hands-on cybersecurity labs

+Capture The Flag (CTF) challenges

+Practical exercises covering real-world security scenarios

+📂 These are organized inside:

+/hands-on-labs-and-ctfs

+Each lab or CTF may include:

+Platform (TryHackMe, Hack The Box, PicoCTF, etc.)

+Category (Web, Network, Linux, OSINT, Cryptography)

+Difficulty level

+Tools and techniques used

+Key learnings and notes

+🧠 Skills & Topics Covered

+Content in this repository may cover:

+Cybersecurity fundamentals

+Ethical hacking & penetration testing

+Networking concepts

+Linux & Windows fundamentals

+Web application security

+OSINT & reconnaissance

+Blue team & defensive security basics

+Hands-on labs and practical challenges

+🛠️ Tools & Platforms

+Learning platforms and tools may include:

+TryHackMe

+Hack The Box

+Kali Linux

+Linux & Windows CLI

+Nmap, Wireshark, Tcpdump

+Virtual labs and simulation environments

+🎯 Purpose of This Repository

+Maintain a professional cybersecurity portfolio

+Organize certificates, labs, and CTFs in one place

+Track learning progress and skill development

+Support university and academic studies

+Showcase achievements to recruiters, mentors, and collaborators

+👨‍💻 About Me

+Cybersecurity undergraduate

+Actively self-learning cybersecurity and ethical hacking

+Regularly practicing through labs, CTFs, and courses

+📍 Focused on building real-world, practical security skills

+⚠️ Disclaimer

+All certificates, notes, labs, and CTF materials in this repository are shared for educational and portfolio purposes only.

 No content in this repository is intended for illegal, unethical, or malicious use.

----

 ⭐ Recruiters, mentors, and learners are welcome to review this repository.